 The Final Step

-Once you’ve conducted your research using your chosen method, it’s time for analysis.
+Once you’ve conducted your primary and secondary market research using your chosen method, it’s time for analysis.
 Relative Insight transforms both primary and secondary market research data into actionable and effective business insights.
-Comparative text analysis uses the power of Natural Language Processing to comb through qualitative data, recognizing themes regarding consumer behaviors and attitudes.
+Comparative text analytics uses the power of Natural Language Processing to comb through qualitative data, recognizing themes regarding consumer behaviors and attitudes.

 What Makes Relative Different?